Condition monitoring sensors facilitate online monitoring of the oil condition in stationary and mobile applications.

 Although different oils can dissolve different amounts of water in ppm at the saturation point, the saturated water vapour pressure has the same value for all oil types at a given temperature.
 By definition, at this point the saturation level is 100%.What is the relation between water vapour pressure and saturation level?

 The AquaSensor measures the saturation level of oil by looking at the water vapour pressure.
-The simple relation between water vapour pressure and saturation level is:Why is it beneficial to measure the saturation level over ppm when using HYDAC’s Aqua Sensor AS 2000?
+The simple relation between water vapour pressure and saturation level is:Is it better to measure the saturation level over ppm when using HYDAC’s Aqua Sensor AS 2000?

-Differences in fluid properties, including oil age, fluid type and additive levels make it challenging to determine harmful levels of water through ppm readings.
+Differences in fluid properties, including oil age, fluid type and additive levels make it challenging to determine harmful levels of water through Aqua Sensor AS 2000 ppm readings.
 For example, 300ppm in a synthetic ester would be ideal, but the same water content would have disasters consequences.

 Furthermore, this gives only a quantitative measure and does not answer the question as to whether or not the water content is still acceptable.
 By contrast, the saturation level provides a clear indication of the fluid’s condition as it is directly related to the oil’s saturation concentration (saturation point).What is the best saturation level in hydraulic and lubrication systems as measured by HYDAC’s Aqua Sensor?

 Water levels should remain well below the saturation point – as a guideline HYDAC recommends maintaining saturation levels below 45 per cent in all equipment.
 This is because the effects of free and emulsified water are more harmful than those of dissolved water.
 However, even water in solution can cause damage and therefore every reasonable effort should be made to keep saturation levels as low as possible.
 This is because there is no such thing as too little water.What is the relation between the saturation level and content in ppm as measured by HYDAC’s Aqua Sensor?